raelgc/scudcloud/README.md

 ScudCloud improves the Slack integration with Linux desktops featuring:

-* multiple teams support,
+* multiple teams support
-* native system notifications,
+* native system notifications
-* count of unread direct mentions at launcher/sytray icon,
+* count of unread direct mentions at launcher/sytray icon
-* alert/wobbling on new messages,
+* alert/wobbling on new messages
-* channels quicklist (Unity only),
+* channels quicklist (Unity only)
-* optional "Close to Tray".
+* optional tray notifications and "Close to Tray"
+* follow your desktop activity and will stay online while you're logged in (if correct packages are installed)

 # Install